selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 image: assets/blog_assets/demystifying_diffusion_models/temp_meme_img.webp
 ---

-Things left to do:
--> Adding code for SD components
--> explaining code
--> Unifying the maths and explaining for reverse process -> Maths for score based modeling
--> Maths for VAE
--> Appendix
--> Explaining Conditioning like CFG etc
--> Re-reading and fixing any mistakes I spot, and adding images where I see fit

-Diffusion models like Stable Diffusion, Flux, Dall-e etc were an enigma built upon multiple ideas and mathematical breakthroughs.
-So is the nature of it that most tutorials on the topic are extremely complicated or even when simplied talk a lot about it from a high level perspective.
+Diffusion models like [Stable Diffusion](), [Flux](), [Dall-e]() etc are an enigma built upon multiple ideas and mathematical breakthroughs.
+So is the nature of it that most tutorials on the topic are extremely complicated or even when simplified talk a lot about it from a high level perspective.

 There is a missing bridge between the beautiful simplification and more low level complex idea.
 That is the gap I have tried to fix in this blog.